Board of Trustees

 Mr. Aldred began his enlisted military career in the US Army with the 342nd CBRN Company in Urbana, Illinois.
 He was quickly selected for the Ike Skelton Early Commissioning Program, which sent him to Wentworth Military Academy in Lexington, Missouri where he earned his commission as an Army Lieutenant.
 He completed his Bachelor of Arts degree in Political Science at the University of Missouri and earned a Certificate of American Constitutional Democracy from the Kinder Institute, all while serving as the Battalion Signal Officer for the 175th Military Police Battalion, Missouri Army National Guard.
 After working as a news writer and broadcaster with KMZU, he served as Special Projects Coordinator with the Missouri State Auditor’s Office assisting with government communication and data analytics.

 Mr. Aldred is currently liaison to the Boone County Resource Management Department and the Boone County Human Resources Department.
-He also serves on multiple boards including the BCRSD.
+He also serves on multiple boards, including the BCRSD.

 Mr. Aldred was elected to the Boone County’s District 1 Commissioner in November 2020 and sworn into office December 31st, 2020.

-Ms. Schnedler is a Senior Vice President with Lamont Financial Services Corporation, a New Jersey-based financial advisory firm specializing in municipal finance, primarily for states and state agencies.
-As the lead advisor for several of the firm’s clients, she provides advice on the development and implementation of programs to finance a variety of infrastructure needs, including water, wastewater and energy efficiency.
+Ms. Schnedler retired as a Senior Vice President with Lamont Financial Services Corporation, a New Jersey-based financial advisory firm specializing in municipal finance, primarily for states and state agencies.
+As the lead advisor for several of the firm’s clients, she provided advice on the development and implementation of programs to finance a variety of infrastructure needs, including water, wastewater and energy efficiency.
 Ms. Schnedler has significant experience with federal/state capitalized revolving fund programs, and has provided programmatic and transactional advisory services to several State Revolving Fund programs, including those in Illinois, Indiana, Iowa, Missouri and Pennsylvania.
 She has also completed studies for the US Department of Justice on affordability related to regulatory compliance for several communities.

 Ms. Schnedler was instrumental in the development of a unique financing program that provides funding for energy conservation projects undertaken by local governments and school districts, the first of its kind in the nation.
 She has been actively involved with several nationwide financing organizations and advisory groups.